Ferguson-Florissant School District: History

 On June 7, 1975, a U.S. district court ordered FFSD to annex the Berkeley School District and the Kinloch School District; therefore, the Ferguson-Florissant district began to serve Berkeley and Kinloch.

 In 2004, Berkeley High School closed, replaced by McCluer South-Berkeley High School.

 On December 8, 2010, the Board of Education named Dr. Art J. McCoy, II as Superintendent.
 He was the first African-American superintendent for the school district and at age 33 was one of the youngest in the state of Missouri and nation.

 On Jan.
 30, 2015, the Board of Education unanimously approved Dr. Joseph Davis as superintendent of schools, effective July 1.

 In 2018 the district formally closed its previous administration building, which it already moved out from.
-On a 4-2 vote, in which board members of different ethnic backgrounds voted different ways, the district closed or moved a different program into Airport Elementary, Mark Twain Alternative, and Vogt Elementary schools and converted McCluer South into a selective STEAM school.
+On a 4–2 vote, in which board members of different ethnic backgrounds voted different ways, the district closed or moved a different program into Airport Elementary, Mark Twain Alternative, and Vogt Elementary schools and converted McCluer South into a selective STEAM school.

+Boundary

+The district includes all of Calverton Park and Kinloch, the majorities of Berkeley, Cool Valley, and Ferguson, about half of Florissant, and parts of Dellwood, Hazelwood, Jennings, and Normandy.
+It also includes a section of the Old Jamestown census-designated place.